When to schedule your newborn photography studio session

 What happens next?

-Then, in the first couple of days after your baby is born, you should contact your photographer to confirm a date and time for your baby’s portrait session.
-Don’t worry if the date needs to change from the original plan…your newborn photographer is used to adjusting their schedule to accommodate a new baby’s unpredictable sense of timing.
+Within the first couple of days after your baby is born, you should contact your photographer to confirm a date and time for your baby’s portrait session.

 Here you can read more about planning for a successful newborn photography session.